 It’s common to be pale and to have puffy eyes if you didn’t sleep well for a couple of nights.
 But when you lose sleep for a long time, things get much worse than that.
 Those with sleep deprivation have higher levels of cortisol.
 In large amount, this hormone can make skin less smooth and less elastic.
 Human growth hormone also rises when you don’t sleep enough.
 This makes your skin thicker and drier.

 Sleep issues can be solved by building the right night time routine and taking care of yourself in other areas of life.
 But if the problems persist even after you’ve done all this – visit a doctor and get help.
 If you suffer from chronic pain, it is important to make sure that you get plenty of sleep at night.
-Sleep plays a significant role in how your body feel pain too.
+Sleep plays a significant role in how your body feels pain too.